RHEL-Instruqt/rootless-podman-service/03-configure-unit-files/assignment.md

 3) `Volume` defines that the directory inside of the container `/usr/local/apache2/htdocs` should be exposed to the host so that the user `garfield` can edit the contents.
 4) `PublishPort` defines port 8080 on the host should map to port 80 in the container.

+The specifications in the container section are usually documented by the maintainer of the container.

 Edit the httpd-data.volume file
 ===
 In the `Editor` tab, click on `httpd-data.volume`.